obrientimothya/test1-api/README.md

 ## Kubernetes Deployment
 An example Kubernetes deployment exists in the `./kube` folder.
-The deployment creates a deployment in the default namespace with the folloing resources:
+The deployment creates a deployment in the `technical-test` namespace with the folloing resources:

 - 3 replicas (adjust to scale the deployment in an elastic manner)
 - a configmap with environment values